kerrishotts/pgday/2017/fantastic-plugins-and-how-to-make-them/presentation.md

 ## or, mastering the dark art of reading your computer's mind

 ---

 # Debugging

-* Debugging native code in Xcode
+* Xcode (macOS) / Safari
-* Debugging native code in Android Studio
+    * But not concurrently!
-* Debugging Windows JS Code in Visual Studio
+* Android Studio / Google Chrome
-  * (note to self: start your VM!)
+* Visual Studio (Windows)

 ---

 # Docs

-* You should include documentation so that users know how to use your plugin
+You should include documentation so that users know how to use your plugin

 * Look at any of the &ldquo;core&rdquo; plugins for best practices
 * Convention:
     * English docs in the root `README.md` file